codefresh-io/cap-docs.codefresh.io/_docs/installation/hybrid-gitops.md

 * Silent install: Explicitly specify the Kube context with the `--context` flag.

 **Shared configuration repository**
-The Git repository per runtime account with shared configuration manifests.
+The Git repository per Runtime account with shared configuration manifests.
 * CLI wizard and Silent install: Add the `--shared-config-repo` flag and define the path to the shared repo.

 {::nomarkdown}